African American Studies Program – University of Florida By‐Laws / Preamble

 If the faculty member is unsatisfied with the response from the dean, he/she may then submit a written request to the Office of the Provost.
 This request must include the earlier requests to the Director and the Dean, their decisions, and any rebuttal letters the faculty member wishes to submit.
 After the Office of the Provost reviews these materials, a final decision will be made and no further requests will be considered during that academic year.

-The adoption of these by‐laws shall be by a majority vote of members of the core faculty.
+AASP by‐laws can be amended by a majority vote of eligible faculty.

-AASP by‐laws can be amended by a two‐thirds vote of eligible faculty.
+AASP by‐laws can be amended by a majority vote of eligible faculty.
 Faculty members may request a vote by secret ballot on the by-laws.